Menu

 Number of Directors

-Initial Directors and Officers
+Initial Directors & Officers

-The Articles must list who the initial directors and officers of the corporation will be.
+The articles must list who the initial directors and officers of the corporation will be.

 Right to Transfer Membership Interest

-If membership rights can be transferred this must be stated in the Articles.
+If membership rights can be transferred, this must be stated in the articles.

 Restrictions on Activities